rossslaney/forms-rn-cli/readme.md

 # forms-rn-cli

 A scaffolding CLI for React-Redux applications in React Native.
-Inspired by ASP.NET Web Forms - We think that the mental model for programming front-end should be simple and event driven.
-Each 'Screen' or 'Container' has a 'codebehind' file where you define the function available to that front-end component as well as what connections that component will have to the state tree.
+Inspired by ASP.NET Web Forms - Each 'Screen' or 'Container' has a 'codebehind' file where you define the function available to that front-end component as well as what connections that component will have to the state tree.

 ## Create a New FormsRN Project